 This is a very green way of doing things and could prevent tons of stuff going to landfill or the incinerator.
 Check to see if the college is already supporting this zero-waste initiative and if not, then suggesting it may be appreciated.

 Buy In Bulk

-You will ultimately save money in the long run and have a very real impact on the care for your environment.
-This is also a good way to get into the zero waste habits that you will need after college.
+You will ultimately save money in the long run and have a genuine impact on your environment’s care.
+This is also a good way to get into the zero waste habits you will need after college.

 Carry A Water Bottle, Spork And Cloth With You

 This may seem obvious these days, but everyone really needs to get into this habit.
 Not only does the hydrated brain work better, but the savings on disposables could be enormous.
 Think of how many plastic cups, bottles, straws, knives, forks, and stirrers you use each week.

 Add to that all the paper napkins handed to you which end up in the trash, and you can begin to see the savings.
 You can use a large cloth as a napkin; however, if you wrap using the Furoshiki method, that cloth becomes so much more.